Doctor Cyber: Pre-Crisis

-Doctor Cyber was the beautiful and commanding presence behind a global criminal network around the same time when Wonder Woman had relinquished her powers when her fellow Amazons retreated into another dimension.
-Prior to Cyber's first encounter with the depowered Amazon, her henchmen plundered the monastery of I Ching for the gems and precious metals within and slaughtered the resisting monks.
+Doctor Cyber is the leader of a global criminal network around the same time when Wonder Woman had relinquished her powers when her fellow Amazons retreated into another dimension.
+Prior to Cyber's first encounter with the depowered Amazon, her henchmen plunder I Ching's monastery and kill its monks.
 Colonel Steve Trevor unsuccessfully attempted to infiltrate Cyber's network, but learned of their plot: to create chaos within the US government by sending bombs inside toys to the children of Congressmen.
-This plot was actually a ruse to divert attention from a London jewel heist, foiled by Wonder Woman and I Ching.
+This plot was actually a ruse to divert attention from a London jewel heist, foiled by Wonder Woman and Ching.
 Doctor Cyber escaped only to resurface in Hong Kong several weeks later.

 In Hong Kong, Doctor Cyber's plan was to destroy the city and blackmail the world with a series of devices that could create earthquakes.
 Cyber lured the non-powered Diana Prince to the Asian city hoping to entice her into joining the organization, which she steadfastly refused.
 Soon afterward, an attack by the rival Tiger Tong gang resulted in an urn of hot coals spilling onto Cyber's face.
 The villainess was evacuated to a secret hospital outside of Hong Kong, swearing revenge on Diana Prince for her disfigurement.
 Prince stopped the earthquake plot and Cyber was believed killed when her final earthquake device exploded.